nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Video.rst

         :returns: The type of this item.

-    .. php:method:: setType($newType)

-        Set the type of this item - Not Allowed.

-        :type $newType: string
-        :param $newType: The new type to be set on the item.

-    .. php:method:: getIsMirrored()

-        Retrieves the is mirrored flag of this item.

-        :returns: Is mirrored flag of this item.

-    .. php:method:: setMirrored($newMirroredFlag)

-        Sets the is mirrored flag of this item - Not Allowed.

-        :type $newMirroredFlag: string
-        :param $newMirroredFlag: The new mirrored flag to be set on the item.

     .. php:method:: getDateContentLastModified()

         Retrieve the content last modified date of this item.

         :returns: The content last modified date.

-    .. php:method:: setDateContentLastModified($newDateContentLastModified)

-        Sets the content last modified date of this item.

-        :type $newDateContentLastModified: string
-        :param $newDateContentLastModified: The new content last modified date.

     .. php:method:: getDateCreated()